tungnguyentu/bot/README.md

 ## Risk Management

 The bot uses the following risk management principles:
-- Maximum 2% risk per trade based on your investment amount
+- Maximum 2% risk per trade based on your margin amount
-- Position sizing automatically calculated using stop loss and investment value
+- Position sizing automatically calculated using stop loss and margin value
-- Leveraged positions are supported but controlled by your investment parameter
+- Leveraged positions are supported (e.g., with --leverage 20, your $100 margin provides $2000 buying power)
+- The bot will never risk more than your specified margin amount

 ## Telegram Notifications